Potatoasad/typora2tex/README.md

 typora2tex mymarkdown.md --preamble=mypreamble.tex
 ```

-You should be able to give your own preamble if needed
+You should be able to give the name of a default preamble if needed
 ```bash
 typora2tex mymarkdown.md --preamble="some default known preamble"
 ```